How his mother’s memory, thoughts of his legacy and Michael Jordan helped Bobby Wagner land a record-setting contract with the Seahawks

 Wagner said he had no deadline, but the team might well have viewed this weekend as a critical point to get Wagner back on the field with a preseason game now less than two weeks away, and the team scheduled to put on pads and do full-contact work for the first time this week.

 “It’s great to get Bobby back out there,’’ said Seahawks coach Pete Carroll.
-“He’s a great guy to have in your club and to represent your franchise and if a guy is going to get paid you want it to be a guy like this.
+“He’s a great guy to have on your club and to represent your franchise and if a guy is going to get paid you want it to be a guy like this.
 He just stands for so much positive, so much good and I know our fans love him, and he loves being here.
 He’d like to spend the rest of his career here.’’

 Wagner said there wasn’t necessarily a turning point in the talks, which Carroll said had gone on “for quite some time now.’’